Students, Faculty and Alumni Honored as Points of Light at Hanukkah Dinner

 Fine and Holz Appointed Endowed Chairs; Shatz Named University Professor

-In recognition of their outstanding achievements, Yeshiva University recently recognized two faculty members at Stern College for Women and one at Yeshiva College.
+In recognition of their outstanding achievements, Yeshiva University recently honored two faculty members at Stern College for Women and one at Yeshiva College.

 At Stern College, Dr. Marina Holz has been named the Doris and Ira Kukin Chair in Biology and Dr. David Shatz has been appointed University Professor of Philosophy, Ethics and Religious Thought.
 Dr. Steven Fine has been named the Dean Pinkhos Churgin Chair in Jewish History at Yeshiva College.